 Josh Fox would have his audience believe that nothing good comes out of fracking, the practice of improving oil and gas extraction from under the ground by using hydraulic well-stimulation.
 It appears that the documentary aims to strike several emotional chords among the audience: chords of sympathy for victims who behold fracking as damaging to their well-being, chords of anger towards giant, impersonal oil and gas companies, and chords of grave concern for Mother Earth.
 If only it were that simple.

-As for Mother Earth and her little guy, Keith C. Smith, former US Ambassador to Lithuania, had this to say (2014) [I address Russia later in this essay]:
+As for Mother Earth, her little guy Keith C. Smith, former US Ambassador to Lithuania, had this to say (2014) [I address Russia later in this essay]: